FAQAnswers to all of your questions in one place.

 How do assistant positions work?

 Any P-staff position can also have an assistant, contingent upon qualifications and availability of that particular designer.
 Assistant positions are designed to facilitate mentor/mentee relationships so that you can gain exposure to a role without having to become department-certified or taking on the full responsibilities.
-If you’re interested in becoming an assistant, reach out to the PM, email@example.com.
+If you’re interested in becoming an assistant, reach out to the Production Managers, email@example.com

 I'm interested in proposing a show.
 How do I do this?